rogerhmar/OTEL-NDC-2024/README.md

     style G fill:purple
 ```

-- Your application send data directly to the OTEl collector over gRPC
+- Your application, called example, send data directly to the OTEl collector over gRPC
+- The "legacy" dependencies use autoinstrumentation and do the same
 - Prometheus scrapes data from the OTEL collector
 - Collector writes data to Loki and Tempo
 - Grafana uses the 3 sources to display data
+- k6 writes to prometheus using remote write

 ### Versions
 Versions are defined in [.env](./.env)